 "Love is the fundamental and innate vocation of every human being."
-Catechism of the Catholic Church
+The Catechism of the Catholic Church

-What greater reputation might we have than to be known as people who love others?
-This catechism of the Catholic Church reminds us that love is at the heart of what it means to be human.
-The Scriptures tell us that God is love.
+What greater reputation might we have than to be known as people who love others.
+The Catechism of the Catholic Church reminds us that love is the innate vocation of humankind.
+That is another way of saying that love is at the heart of what it means to be human.
+The scriptures tell us that God is love.
 Everything that God does is therefore an expression of his love, even his judgement and discipline!

-Bible reading: 1 John 4:7-21
+Bible reading: 1 John 4: 7-21

-This reading is certainly among the most challenging found in Christian Scripture.
+This reading is certainly among the most challenging found in Christian scripture.
 We are created to love one another as an expression of our humanity.
-The Holy Spirit brings us into the community of love: of God and his kingdom.
+The Holy Spirit brings us into the community of love; of God and his Kingdom.
 The community of God the Father, Son and Holy Spirit is the community in which we live and move and have our being.
-Love is our context: our habitat and our home.
+Love is our context; our habitat and our home.